UoBBadders/UoBBadders.github.io/EDITME/membership.md

 - Access to 4 weeks intensive pre-season on-court training and coached strength and conditioning before the academic year.
 - Opportunity to compete for the University in BUCS matches.
 - Access to a 1 week intensive summer camp of varied training and matchplay.
-- Opportunity each year to apply for one of our 2 available [Maroon Scholarships](http://www.bristol.ac.uk/sport/performance/squad/maroon-athletes/).
 - Access to all society socials and events.

 #### Development Membership: